10 Tips for Keeping Your Dog Away From Your Christmas Tree

 Set a trap with bells to alert you when the tree is approached.

 Catch your pet in the act with a Home Alone-style trap.
-Set up some bells on a string around the bottom of your tree to let you know when trouble is brewing.
+Set up some bells on a string around the bottom of your tree to let you know when your precocious pet is stirring up trouble.

 This will allow you to stop them before they get hurt, take them to another area of the house, or provide a more appropriate activity.